RegieS1/Project/README-Frontend-Backend.md

 ------------------------------------------------------------------
-## You can Build and Running both Frontend and Backend simultaneously
+## You can Build and Run both Frontend and Backend simultaneously

 #### CREATE A PROJECT STRUCTURE: